casangi/casadocs/docs/api/casaconfig.rst

 THe \-\-configfile option is used to provide an alternative path to the user's configuration file.
 When that option is used the file at that location is used insteead of the default user configuration file (~/.casa/config.py).
-The \-\-noconfig option turns off all use of aany user's configuration file.
+The \-\-noconfig option turns off all use of the user's configuration file.
 If \-\-configfile and \-\-noconfig file are used at the same time, the user's configuration file is ignored and a warning message is printed.

-Tthe \-\-nostartupfile option is provided as a way to turn off loading of the startup file, That can also be done by setting startupfile to a non-existant file or empty string in a configuration file.
+The \-\-nostartupfile option is provided as a way to turn off loading of the startup file, That can also be done by setting startupfile to a non-existant file or empty string in a configuration file.
 If \-\-startupfile and \-\-nostartupfile are used at the same time no startup file is used and a warning message is printed.

+The \-\-reference-testing option is provided to help testers ensure that a known casarundata is installed in *measurespath* before CASA starts.
+Use of this option turns off all auto updates.

+The \-\-no-auto-update option turns off any automatic data updates even if *data_auto_update* or *measures_auto_update* are True.

 \-\-notelemetry sets the telemetry_enabled configuration parameter to False.